 At some point toward the end of this game, both sides were allowed to guess no matter which side was up and whichever side guessed first got the points or moved their peg or did whatever it is that was supposed to be done in order to win the game.
 So the game was down to the wire and one side or the other was going to win the upcoming round.
 Well, of course, it was my turn to pick a card and draw again.
 No pressure.
 This time the word I drew was “headband.”
 Easy breezy.
 Maybe a little too easy.
 And because it was so easy and I wanted our team to win, I decided to stand directly in front of the easel instead of standing on the side of it when I drew my picture.
 By the way, standing to the side while drawing a picture on an easel is super awkward.

-Anyway, the idea popped into my head that I’d draw my headband without anyone seeing what I was drawing and then move out of the way once I was done.
+The idea popped into my head that I’d draw my headband without anyone seeing what I was drawing and then move out of the way once I was done.
 I was hoping that would allow one of the women to guess it before one of the men.
 Well, you never heard so much bellyaching by the men in all of your life.
 Was it my fault that Jill decided to walk up and look over my shoulder to see what I was drawing?
 Was it my fault that the guys didn’t think to do this as well?
 Was it my fault that Jill yelled out “headband” before anyone else and we won?
 Did Jill get called out for doing any of this?
 The answers to these questions are – no, no, no and no!

 Suffice it to say that the rules were brought out because the guys knew for sure that I cheated.
 They knew for sure that one is not allowed to stand in front of the easel while one is drawing so that the drawing is obscured from everyone’s view.
 And maybe it said that somewhere in the rules and the guys were too drunk to find it, or maybe it never occurred to whoever made up this game that someone would do what I did, or maybe what I did was perfectly acceptable and so was what Jill did and we won the game fair and square – because the guys never found anything definitive that said I’d/we’d cheated.
 So as far as the girls were concerned, we won and they lost because everyone knows that Girls Rule and Boys Drool!

 I’m only giving this as an example because often, there’s more than one way to win, and it’s often because of a loophole aka gaming the system.
 So without cheating or doping, by God I accidentally found that loophole in Pictionary (take notes, Russia.)
 Speaking of loopholes, check out the article about an American, Elizabeth Swaney, who signed up as a Hungary athlete who also used a few loopholes to figure out a way to be in the Olympics.
 There are a lot of people begrudging this woman, but not me.
 You know, if what she did is that big of a deal, then close the damned loophole!
 Until then, quit boohooing and suck it up, y’all.
+As far as I’m concerned, she gets extra credit for thinking outside the rule book.

 Also, congratulations to all of the athletes who participated in the Winter Olympics – 2018 style!
 GO TEAM USA!